victorborg3s/vuttr/README.md

 Where `{version}` is the application version, pointed by `<version>` tag in the pom.xml project file.

 Tip: use `jobs`, `fg`, `bg` and `kill %<job number>` to control background jobs.

+### Conclusion

+After running these commands, you can do requests to application's end-point.
+Check the [API Documentation](http://htmlpreview.github.io/?https://github.com/victorborg3s/vuttr/blob/master/vuttr_backend/target/generated-docs/index.html) for some clues.

+## TODOs

+- All the front-end.